All-China Women's Federation: Grass root versus upper levels of the ACWF

-Relationship with the women’s movement
+Relationship with the women's movement

-One of the problems that the All-China Women's Federation has identified is that women in China do not understand the federation’s contributions or significance in the women’s movement.
+One of the problems that the All-China Women's Federation has identified is that women in China do not understand the federation's contributions or significance in the women's movement.
 The members of the ACWF identified two potential sources for the lack of understanding.
 The first is that the ACWF has many roles and branch organizations which may be obscuring the contribution it is making.
 The second is that it has lacked consistency in how it has represented women, especially during its early years.
-Another problem facing the ACWF is its relationship with the international women’s movement.
+Another problem facing the ACWF is its relationship with the international women's movement.

 Challenges

-Cooperation with outside women’s groups
+Cooperation with outside women's groups

-The All-China Women's Federation is the largest women’s organization in China and the only women’s organization still in existence that appeared before the 1980s.
-However, the ACWF has recently been struggling to adequately represent a diverse range of women’s interest, and some critics believe that women’s growing needs ought to be represented by a more diverse group of organizations.
+The All-China Women's Federation is the largest women's organization in China and the only women's organization still in existence that appeared before the 1980s.
+However, the ACWF has recently been struggling to adequately represent a diverse range of women's interest, and some critics believe that women's growing needs ought to be represented by a more diverse group of organizations.
 Most women-interest NGOs operating in China are currently listed under the ACWF and have sought a close relationship with the organization to gain legitimacy and protection.
 Some of the organizations that are listed outside the ACWF are run by women who are affiliated with the ACWF, so there is considerable overlap.
 New women's groups have more freedom in exploring sensitive topics and alternative theories on gender because they are not affiliated with the government in any manner.
 The ACWF has encouraged some of these groups to form, and brought others under their umbrella, which extends the reach of the ACWF.
-However, given the limited resources available to the women’s movement, and the ACWF historically representing the only large organization, tensions exists between these women’s groups and the ACWF.
+However, given the limited resources available to the women's movement, and the ACWF historically representing the only large organization, tensions exists between these women's groups and the ACWF.

 NGO status

 The state officially labeled the All-China Women's Federation an NGO in 1995.
-Yet how applicable the term NGO is to the ACWF has been contested, given the ACWF’s long and continuing relationship with the CCP.
-Some leaders in the women’s movement opposed the ACWF attending an NGO forum in Manila in 1993 because they did not believe that it met the criteria of an NGO.
-Even the ACWF hesitates using the term NGO within China because it has been linked to anti-government groups, although it has embraced the title internationally.
+Yet how applicable the term NGO is to the ACWF has been contested, given the ACWF's long and continuing relationship with the CCP.
+Some leaders in the women's movement opposed the ACWF attending an NGO forum in Manila in 1993 because they did not believe that it met the criteria of an NGO.
+Even the ACWF hesitates using the term NGO within China because it has been linked to antigovernmental groups, although it has embraced the title internationally.
 International donor agencies generally are more likely to work with NGO's, so the classification of an NGO has helped the ACWF obtain financing from international organizations.
 Others believe that the ACWF classifies as an NGO because it has separated itself from the government in recent years, and still others believes that ACWF could be classified as a NGO if the definition was broadened.